Swimming Pool and Hot Tub FAQ’s

 We are building a new home‚ what should we be aware of if we want to build a swimming pool?

-- Inform your home builder of your plans to install a pool so they can plan for enough room in your breaker box & the can locate utilities properly.
+• Inform your home builder of your plans to install a pool so they can coordinate with your pool builder electrical needs.

-- Decide where your pool will be situated on your property.
+• Decide your ideal pool location.
 Remember to keep in mind the location of your utility easements.